giomartinsdev/butecobot-reloaded/MICROSERVICE_GUIDE.md

 ## Dockerfile Best Practices for Your Microservice

-Creating an effective Dockerfile is essential for the reliability and performance of your microservice in the Chorume Bot ecosystem.
+Creating an effective Dockerfile is essential for the reliability and performance of your microservice in the Buteco Bot ecosystem.
 Below are examples of well-structured Dockerfiles for different programming languages:

 ### Python (FastAPI/Flask) Dockerfile